mohitpai/journey-optimizer.en/help/using/configuration/google-txt.md

 TXT records are a type of DNS records used to provide text information about a domain, that can be read by external sources.

-In order to ensure good deliverability and successful delivery of emails to Gmail addresses, Customer Journeys Management allows you to add special Google site verification TXT records to your subdomains to ensure that it is verified.
+In order to ensure good deliverability and successful delivery of emails to Gmail addresses, [!DNL Journey Optimizer] allows you to add special Google site verification TXT records to your subdomains to ensure that it is verified.

->[!NOTE]
+>[!CAUTION]
 >
 > This operation can only be performed once a subdomain has the **[!UICONTROL Success]** status.
 For more on subdomains' statuses, refer to [this section](access-subdomains.md).